bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Not exactly the same, but what this does is it turns something before the signing step into something interactive.
 But now the signing itself can happen non-interactively.
 And this is a trade-off that in some settings is very useful.
-If you want `low latency signing`, I believe like `Lightning`, for example, is particularly interested in that.
+If you want low latency signing, I believe like Lightning, for example, is particularly interested in that.

 **Tim Ruffing**: 00:40:52

-`Lightning` is very interested in that because you if you open a connection to someone on the lightning peer-to-peer network in a sense, when you open a channel you at that point you can already run the first round.
+Lightning is very interested in that because you if you open a connection to someone on the lightning peer-to-peer network in a sense, when you open a channel you at that point you can already run the first round.
 So you exchange nonces.
 And then if there is an incoming payment, at that point, you know, okay, now I want to forward this payment and now I want to create a signature.
 So then it's really just because it's two parties, then it's really just one more message.
-Because we have run the first round, and then let's say I'm the one in the `Lightning channel`, then I can create my `partial signature` locally, and I just send it to the other participant, and then the other participant can create their `partial signature`, and then they already have the `final signature`.
+Because we have run the first round, and then let's say I'm the one in the Lightning channel, then I can create my partial signature locally, and I just send it to the other participant, and then the other participant can create their partial signature, and then they already have the final signature.
 I mean, I don't have it at that point, but it's maybe enough that one of the participants has it.
 So it's really just like one message then when the transaction arrives that we want to sign.

 **Pieter Wuille**: 00:41:43

-So we call this `interactive` or `non-interactive` because the difference between one round or more than one round is huge, way bigger than two or three rounds, there's always interactivity.
+So we call this interactive or non-interactive because the difference between one round or more than one round is huge, way bigger than two or three rounds, there's always interactivity.
-I think a good way of seeing that is like, today we think of `addresses` as being generated using `XPUBs` and you can write a `descriptor` where you put these things in.
+I think a good way of seeing that is like, today we think of addresses as being generated using XPubs and you can write a descriptor where you put these things in.
-That is all only possible because the `key setup` is `non-interactive`.
+That is all only possible because the key setup is non-interactive.
-Today, all I need to do is get some `public keys`, or `XPubs` from some parties, and put them together, and I can compute addresses for all of them without them even being aware that I am generating addresses for them.
+Today, all I need to do is get some public keys, or XPubs from some parties, and put them together, and I can compute addresses for all of them without them even being aware that I am generating addresses for them.
 Of course, I'll need to talk to them before they can spend it, but it's possible for someone to construct an address involving some parties just by getting some information from them once.
 And importantly, unidirectional.
 There needs to be no communication from me to them.